JulianCedric/JulianCedric/README.md

 ## Hi there!

-I'm a Full Stack Software Engineer with experience in JavaScript, React, Ruby, and Rails.
-Former sales executive with a passion for learning and a hunger for personal and professional growth.
-A self-motivated professional eager to apply his skills and expertise to solving hard problems and contributing to technical innovations.
+Customer Success Manager with 8 years of experience selling SaaS and educational products in the Silicon Valley and NYC tech scenes.
+Passionate about all things EdTech and driven by a hunger for continuous personal and professional growth.
+Graduate of a coding bootcamp eager to apply his sales and technical expertise to solving hard problems, optimizing internal processes, uncovering new resell and upsell opportunities, and contributing to customer-centered technical innovations.

-Technical proficiencies in Ruby, Rails, JavaScript (ES6), React, HTML, CSS, Git, and CRM Technologies (Salesforce).
+Technical proficiencies in JavaScript, React, Ruby, Ruby on Rails, Salesforce CRM, HTML, CSS, Semantic UI, Git, MySQL Postgres, ActiveRecord.

 --
 My Blog: